 How to Shop for a Safe Used Car

 Thanks in part to supply chain woes and an inflationary economy, pre-owned vehicles have become more costly in recent years.
 But safety still counts!
-If you've been wondering about how to purchase a safe used car, we've got a few tips to share.
+If you've been wondering about how to purchase a safe used car while demand is high, we've got a few tips to share.

 Are you looking for a first automobile?
 A second car for your spouse, partner or teen?
 Or perhaps an affordable ride to park at your vacation home?
 Whatever your motive, let's take a closer look at what you should keep in mind about safety when shopping for a used car.